chisui/dakka/thesis/main.md

 Creating an `Actor` means spawning a new `Process` that executes `runActor` for that specific actor type.
 The problem here is that the instruction on what the `Process` should do has to be serializable.
 Since functions are not Serializeability in Haskell cloud-haskell provides a workaround with the *distirbuted-static* package.

+It provides a way to serialize references to values and functions that are known at compiletime and compose these.
+This is done using a heterogeneous map that has to be manually populated with all static values that the program may encounter while running.
+Unfortunately there is no way to register polymorphic functions like `runActor` this way.
+Luckily there is a way to enumerate all actor types that exist in a given actor system and could register a version of `runActor` for each one.
+I wasn't able to do this though for time reasons.

 # Results